Frequently Asked Questions

 How do candidates take the challenges?

-Once you have a candidate that you would like to assess you license or create a code challenge, create a hiring campaign and then invite them to take a challenge by entering their email into Geektastic.
+Once you have a candidate that you would like to assess you license or create a code challenge and then invite them to take a challenge by entering their email into Geektastic.

 The system automatically triggers an email to the candidate asking them to take part in the challenge.